ASH: Putin’s war brings Russia’s decline

 And, meanwhile, arguably now the West has no reason to halt sanctions, but every reason to keep them in place to weaken the Russian economy to reduce Putin’s ability to rebuild the Russian military.
 This suggests that a long as Putin is in power and waging this war on Ukraine, and the West, that the outlook for the Russian economy will remain grim.
 Stagnation and decline appears the outlook now for Russia.

 Seventh, and in the energy transition, Europe is learning to live without Russian gas and oil.
-And there is no going back, as Russia has proven itself to be an unreliable supplier of energy to Europe.
+And there is no going back, as Russia has proved itself to be an unreliable supplier of energy to Europe.
 Putin has cooked the golden goose.
-Diverting gas to Asia will be difficult as it will require new pipeline capacity which will take time and financing to deliver.
+Diverting gas to Asia will be difficult, as it will require new pipeline capacity which will take time and financing to deliver.
 Russia will be hit now with both declining energy production volumes and exports but also lower prices and hence a big hit to revenues.
 This will likely weigh on the fiscal and BOP positions.
 Likely it means a weaker ruble, higher inflation, higher policy rates and lower real GDP growth.
 This again adds to the decline and stagnation scenario outlined above.

-Eighth, some have argued that Russia invaded Ukraine because of the fear of NATO enlargement.
-I absolutely dispute that - and have written extensively therein.
+Eighth, some have argued that Russia invaded Ukraine because of the fear of Nato enlargement.
+I absolutely dispute that – and have written extensively therein.
 But even assuming it was, what has the invasion achieved?
-Actually instead of less NATO on its border the invasion has driven Sweden and Finland to apply for membership, along with Ukraine - and remember here that Ukraine had little real desire to join NATO prior to the annexation of Crimea, the military intervention in Donbas, and in running for the 2019 election, Zelensky himself was unenthusiastic about NATO membership.
-Meanwhile, the West and NATO are rearming and putting more military capability up to its borders with Russia, to defend against the now perceived Russian threat.
-So Putin’s actions have encouraged and are now driving NATO expansion.
+Actually, instead of less Nato on its border, the invasion has driven Sweden and Finland to apply for membership, along with Ukraine – and remember here that Ukraine had little real desire to join Nato prior to the annexation of Crimea, the military intervention in Donbas, and in running for the 2019 election, Zelenskiy himself was unenthusiastic about Nato membership.
+Meanwhile, the West and Nato are rearming and putting more military capability up to its borders with Russia, to defend against the now perceived Russian threat.
+So Putin’s actions have encouraged and are now driving Nato expansion.

 Ninth, perhaps most importantly, Putin has lost the hearts and minds of Ukrainians, making its subjugation appear impossible, impractical and now very unlikely.
 The way he has conducted the war, with no thought for Ukrainian life, even in the East of the country, where Russian speakers have dominated, have made it clear to Ukrainians that Russian rule would wipe out their identity.
 This is about genocide against the Ukrainian people, and it has united Ukrainians, as perhaps never before, in defence of their identity and the right of the Ukrainian state to exist.
-For Russia now to occupy and hold Ukraine would take a vast military and financial investment which Russia seems unable to deploy and especially not now with the deployment of Western sanctions on Russia and support for Ukraine.
+For Russia now to occupy and hold Ukraine would take a vast military and financial investment which Moscow seems unable to deploy, and especially not now with the deployment of Western sanctions on Russia and support for Ukraine.

 Putin has actually lost Ukraine forever.

 Tenth, and if the Russian goal was to demilitarise Ukraine, then the invasion has achieved exactly the opposite of that.
-Ukrainians have rallied to their country’s defence, and they have armed themselves, helped by the West’s provision of ever more sophisticated weaponary.
-Ukraine is now a very capable military power, with a clear cut military doctrine, effective leadership, with highly motivated troops and increasingly effective equipment.
+Ukrainians have rallied to their country’s defence, and they have armed themselves, helped by the West’s provision of ever more sophisticated weaponry.
+Ukraine is now a very capable military power, with a clear-cut military doctrine, effective leadership, with highly motivated troops and increasingly effective equipment.

-Eleventh, Putin himself has suffered, because of all the above, such a fall from grace.
-From the arch tactician and the strategic genius as was the common view before the war, to literally now being widely viewed as a genocidal war criminal, international pariah and an idiot responsible for his country’s decline and possible collapse.
+Eleventh, Putin himself has suffered, because of all the above, such a fall from grace: from the arch tactician and the strategic genius as was the common view before the war, to literally now being widely viewed as a genocidal war criminal, international pariah and an idiot responsible for his country’s decline and possible collapse.

 Twelve, and because of the above, Russia is itself at risk of regime change.
 Putin has so weakened Russia that it is now imaginable to think of his forced exit from office.
-Perhaps still not the base case, but not a black swan event as it might have appeared before the invasion.
+Perhaps still not the base case, but not such a black swan event as it might have appeared before the invasion.
 And it’s possible to imagine Russian defeat in Ukraine seeing a much weaker central state in Russia itself, creating centrifugal forces which were evident in the late 1990s.

 The irony if Putin invaded Ukraine with ambitions to create a Greater Russia, but the end game might prove to be a Lesser Russia with new states emerging across the Russian Federation, mimicking events after 1991 and the collapse of the USSR.